Monica Roosa Ordway, PhD, APRN, PNP-BC

 Dr. Ordway received a National Research Service Award from the National Institutes of Health, NINR, for her dissertation research.
 She was a Zigler Fellow at the Edward Zigler Center for Child Development and Social Policy (2012-2013) and a Jonas Nurse Leaders Scholar (2010-2011).
 She was awarded the Anthony DiGuida Delta Mu Research Prize in Nursing (2012) and named one of YSN’s 90 Nurses in 90 years (2013).

 Research Interests/Clinical Practice

-Dr. Ordway’s current research focuses on identifying buffering mechanisms to the relationship between stress and health among young socioeconomically disadvantaged children.
-Other research interests include; toxic stress in children; pediatric sleep and stress; and community-engaged programs aimed to support families living with adversity.
+Dr. Ordway’s current research focuses on identifying buffering mechanisms to the relationship between stress and health among young children living in socioeconomically marginalized communities.
+Other research interests include: sleep health promotion, sleep health inequities, toxic stress in children; pediatric sleep and stress; and community-engaged programs aimed to support families living with adversity.

 Dr. Ordway research was featured in the following article.
 Low-income toddlers are not getting enough sleep: How one pediatric sleep researcher is finding biological evidence